What Is Useful Feedback And How sumHR Prioritizes New Feature Development

 We are what we are because of ideas that came from customers and we merely executed them.
 Hence, we can never discount the criticality of new ideas and suggestions.

-But wait…what exactly is a feedback that any product company seeks
+But wait…what exactly is the feedback that any product company seeks

 “Can you add a button here, so that I can do this?”